 About the Asheville Area

-For more than a century, Asheville and its surrounding region have inspired authors, artists, and celebrities, including George Vanderbilt who built his home here, the 250-room Biltmore House.
+For more than a century, Asheville and its surrounding region of the Blue Ridge Mountains have inspired authors, artists, and celebrities, including George Vanderbilt who built his home here, the 250-room Biltmore House.
 Asheville community leaders were also instrumental in the establishment of the Blue Ridge Parkway and its route through the high peaks of Western North Carolina.
 After successfully seeing the creation of the Great Smoky Mountains National Park, Asheville visionaries recognized the opportunities that a scenic byway would create, along with its ability to preserve and showcase some of the most extraordinary views in the Southern Appalachians.
+The region has even been designated as a National Heritage Area because of its importance to the history and culture of our country.